mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 Graph(figure=px.scatter(..., custom_data=["continent"]))
 ```

-Selecting a data point with a corresponding value of "Africa" in the continent column will result in filtering the data in the continent column.
+Selecting a data point with a corresponding value of "Africa" in the continent column will result in filtering the data of target charts to show only entries with "Africa" in the continent column.
 The same applies when providing multiple columns in `custom_data`.

 !!! tip
     - You can reset your chart interaction filters by refreshing the page